kaesluder/kaesluder.github.io/content/posts/parsing_md_with_comrak.md

 }
 ```

-`root.descendants()` Sometimes when I get over my head I think "there has to be a function that already does this." `AstNode.descendants()` does the recursion for me, giving me an iterator of node references that can be passed to...
+`root.descendants()` Sometimes when I get over my head I think "is there a function I'm missing to handle this?"
+Diving through the source code led me eventually to `AstNode.descendants()` `AstNode.descendants()` does the recursion for me, giving me an iterator of node references that can be passed to...

 `.filter_map()` `filter_map()` does exactly what it looks like, combines filter and map.
 If the Node is a text node, we crack it open and return the value wrapped in `Some()`.
 If the node is *not* a text node (em, strong, image, or any other inline markup) the filter side skips over it.